Not your average 'snowflake': Why construction educators are excited about millennials

 The economic momentum is putting even more pressure on one of the industry’s toughest pain points, the labor shortage.
 In an effort to attract workers, construction employers across disciplines are bumping up wages.

 For graduates of construction management programs at universities like Clemson, Texas A&M and Northwestern, immediate job placement is almost a guarantee.
-According to Brad Benhart, adjunct professor in project management at Northwestern, construction employers are practically waiting at the door with the promise of a hefty starting salary.
+According to Brad Benhart, associate professor of practice at Purdue Polytechnic Institute, construction employers are practically waiting at the door with the promise of a hefty starting salary.

 “We are typically graduating about 110 to 120 students per year and we have 180 [construction] companies come to our career fair,” he said.